 Boat trips into Laos are from Thailand, Cambodia and Myanmar on the Mekong River.

-There is a crossing to/from Myanmar, Xieng Kok on the Mekong to north of Huay Xai in Laos, but at present foreigners cannot legally cross between Laos and Myanmar.
-To travel to Laos from Myanmar, foreigners need to go via Thailand or other Laos' neighbour countries.
+Crossing to/from Myanmar, Xieng Kok on the Mekong to north of Huay Xai in Laos, at present foreigners cannot legally cross between Laos and Myanmar.
+To travel to Laos from Myanmar, foreigners need to go via Thailand or other Laos' neighbor countries.

 Whichever way you chose to travel to Laos have a pleasant journey!